escience-academy/docker-introduction/_episodes/running-containers.md

 >
 > > ## Solution 2 -- Run commands
 > >
-> > Run a ubuntu container, first with a command to read out the Linux version:
+> > Run an ubuntu container, first with a command to read out the Linux version:
 > > ~~~
 > > $ docker container run ubuntu cat /etc/os-release
 > > ~~~